World Union of Jewish Students: 1962–1969

 Against this backdrop, the WUJS Executive staged a walk-out from the 1969 Zionist General Council meetings.
 Led by Secretary General Edy Kaufman, WUJS representatives came prepared with a series of demands: that the WZO convene a Zionist Congress – the movement's formal decision-making assembly – within six months and that the delegates to this gathering be elected democratically; that Zionist ideology be discussed seriously within the WZO; and that the WZO provide a forum for youth and students to conduct their own debate on Zionist ideology.
 When, in the end, the General Council adopted a resolution that did not stipulate an earlier date for the upcoming Zionist Congress, the WUJS delegation determined to leave the assembly.
 This foreshadowed strained relations that would continue between WUJS and the Zionist establishment for years to come.

 1969–1986

 During these days of student radicalism WUJS began to see meaningful participation from the United States.
 Though support for independent student initiatives was scarce—as all communal funding for U.S. Jewish students was already earmarked for Hillel — by early 1968 WUJS branches were beginning to function in California and Pennsylvania.
-In 1969, a group of Jewish students came together in Brewster, New York to create the North American Jewish Students Network.
+In 1969, a group of Jewish students came together in Brewster, New York, to create the North American Jewish Students Network.
 "Network," headed by Malcolm Hoenlein, became the first North American affiliate of WUJS.
 By the 15th Congress held in Arad in July 1970, WUJS had indeed expanded on many fronts.
 For the first time, Congress welcomed an official delegation from Network, the new North American student organization.
-Thirty-five other countries were also represented, and Chilean Edy Rauch was elected Chairperson.
+Thirty-five other countries were also represented, and Edy Rauch, of Chile, was elected Chairperson.